Teast

 Consider Offering Private Tutoring

 Private tutoring is a popular option in Kenya, especially among students preparing for exams or professionals looking to improve their English skills.
 Consider offering private lessons as a way to supplement your income or as a primary job.
 You can advertise your services through social media, community boards, or by partnering with local language schools.
+Online companies also provide an opportunity to connect with students outside your local area.
 Private tutoring gives you flexibility and allows you to build strong relationships with your students.
 Word-of-mouth recommendations are also effective, so don’t hesitate to ask satisfied clients to spread the word about your services.

 By using these strategies, you’ll increase your chances of finding an English teaching job in Kenya and may even secure a position before arriving.